nj-ramadhan/polman-dsk-ros-arm-robot-dobot/README.md

 # polman-dobot

-this is a read me files
+This project is a ROS-workspace for controlling and visualize multi dobot magician.